ixxeL-DevOps/GitOps-apps/README.md

 └── values.yaml
 ```

+> [!IMPORTANT]
-/!\ An important thing to take into consideration for the `values.yaml`!!
+> An important thing to take into consideration for the `values.yaml`!!

-This approach is an `umbrella chart` approach.
+> This approach is an `umbrella chart` approach.
 This technique only defines dependencies in the `Chart.yaml`.
-It is therefore necessary to adapt the `values.yaml` file compared to a classic helm installation.
+> It is therefore necessary to adapt the `values.yaml` file compared to a classic helm installation.

-You must indicate all the parameters of your application under the key corresponding to the dependency to which these keys belong.
+>+ You must indicate all the parameters of your application under the key corresponding to the dependency to which these keys belong.
+>

 Example: